perladvent/perldotcom/content/article/_pub_2010_03_more-code-less-cruft-managing-distributions-with-distzilla.md

 [PodVersion](http://search.cpan.org/perldoc?Dist::Zilla::Plugin::PodVersion)
 plugins to let `Dist::Zilla` take care of setting the version in every library file.
-They find *.pm* files and add a `our $VERSION = ...` declaration and a `=head1 VERSION` section to the Podâwhich means you can delete all those lines from the code and not worry about keeping them up to date anymore.
+They find *.pm* files and add a `our $VERSION = ...` declaration and a `=head1 VERSION` section to the Pod—which means you can delete all those lines from the code and not worry about keeping them up to date anymore.